johnno1962/XprobePlugin/README.md

 to retain objects found in the sweep.
 This will make Xprobe more reliable but it will affect object lifecyles in your app.
 After this, call [Xprobe search:@""] to perform the initial sweep starting at these objects looking for root objects.
 Each time "search:" is called or the object class filter is changed the sweep is performed anew.
-The application will need to be linked with libXprobeARM.a and will need to include Xtrace/{h,mm} if you want to perform method tracing.
+The application will need to be built with Xtrace/{h,mm} to allow method tracing.
-The libraries are built with ARC enabled.

 Re-iterating, after connecting, each time you search, Xprobe sweeps a set of seed objects to find the set of all live objects that can be browsed.
 This list is than filtered according to